 What causes “knots” or muscle spasms in your upper back and shoulder?

 A knot is a contraction or spasm in the muscle.
 The most common cause is over-work.
-It’s not necessarily that YOU are doing too much work :-) but you are overworking some of your muscles.
+It’s not necessarily YOU doing too much work but you are overworking some of your MUSCLES.

 Those muscles get protective.
 To protect themselves and prevent injury or ripping, they go into a type of contraction.
 There are different types of contractions.